 S. Van McCrary, PhD, JD, MPH

-Chair of the Institutional Ethics Committee's Ethics Consultation Subcommittee
+Member of the Institutional Ethics Committee and the Ethics Consultation Service

 Clinical Biomedical Ethics (Neonatal and Adult)